owid/sdg-tracker.org/pages/cities.md

         <div class="col-md">
             <span>SDG Indicator 11.6.1</span>
             <h3>Solid waste management</h3>
-            <p><strong>Definition:</strong> Indicator 11.6.1 is the <i><q>proportion of urban solid waste regularly collected and with adequate final discharge out of total urban solid waste generated, by cities</q></i>.<p>This indicator measures the share of urban solid waste regularly collected and with adequate final discharge out of total urban solid waste generated.
+            <p><strong>Definition:</strong> Indicator 11.6.1 is the <q>proportion of urban solid waste regularly collected and with adequate final discharge out of total urban solid waste generated, by cities</q>.<p>This indicator measures the share of urban solid waste regularly collected and with adequate final discharge out of total urban solid waste generated.
 Data is only available at the regional (not national) level.</p>
-            <p><strong>Goal:</strong> <i><q>By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to municipal and other waste management</q></i>.</p>
+            <p><strong>Goal:</strong> <q>By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to municipal and other waste management</q>.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/proportion-of-population-served-by-municipal-waste-collection" style="width: 100%; height: 600px; border: 0px none;"></iframe>